betogaona7/computer_vision/README.md

 -*Circle-detection.ipynb* - A dectection program using The Hough Transform to detect consistent shapes, in this case circles.

 -*Face-detection.ipynb* - Face detection using OpenCV, especifically performed using a haarcascade detector.

+-*Corner-detection.ipynb* - Detect corners (interection of two edges where gradient is high on all directions) using Harris Corner Detector.

+-*Contour-detection.ipynb* - Perfomed image segmentation by detecting contours.

+-*K-means.ipybn* - Perfomed image segmentation using K-means clustering.